 PhD Research Opportunities

-Current plans for the next year are not finalized.
+I am not accepting graduate students for the Fall 2023.
+I am keeping the information below for future reference.
 Highly motivated students interested in completing a PhD can apply to Michigan State University’s Psychology PhD program (area: Social / Personality).
 The deadline for applications is December 1st.
 Students in the program are supported by teaching/research/university fellowships for the first four years of the program.
 After the fourth year students often receive support by teaching their own classes.
 The support includes a stipend, tuition, and health care.
 It is also possible to earn a Concentration in Quantitative Methodology and Evaluation Science.

 In addition to taking courses, students will be able to work in the Belief Systems Lab and with the other faculty in the program.
 The Belief Systems Lab is also associated with the Minority Politics Lab, which is a joint research group with people in both social psychology and political science.
 Lab members will also be able to take advantage of opportunities in the Minority Politics Lab.

 In your application, please note which faculty members you’d like to work with and why (e.g., what interests you about their research?).
 This helps us evaluate how you are likely to fit into the department.
 If you are interested in what me and my colleagues in the department are working on, take a look at our lab websites and Google Scholar pages.
 Use your “statement of purpose” as an opportunity to tell the fuller story of your resume and where you’d like to go next.
 This might include things like: What is your research and intellectual background?
 What kinds of research and intellectual experiences have you had?
 What do you want to do and learn next?
 What big ideas or questions motivate you?
 What challenges did you overcome to reach this point?
 This blog post has a host of useful tips.